What Are The Best Board Games For Seniors & the Elderly?

 10. Mahjong

-Mahjong is an ancient Chinese games that basically consists of matching the same tiles and beating an opponent.
-However, the game is actually all about strategy.
 It can also be played alone and large versions of the game tiles are available for visually impaired seniors.
 Larger tiles are also easier to handle for seniors who have arthritis or problems with fine motor skills and coordination.

-Mahjong Tile Set
+Extra Large Mahjong Tile Set

-12. Dominoes
+11. Dominoes

-Dominoes is another one of those games that never seem to go out of fashion.
-The easy matching game also includes loads of strategy which will work that brain.
-The two-player or more player game can become quite competitive as you try to beat each other.
-Larger dominoes are available to suit visually challenged seniors and to ensure that they tiles are easier to handle.
+The two-player or more-player game can become quite competitive as you try to beat each other.
+Larger dominoes are available to suit visually challenged seniors and to ensure that the tiles are easier to handle.

 Hey!
 Play!
 Giant Wooden Dominoes Game Set